What is it?

 - Who can prepare those documents in the local languages?

 The process for applying for the EAC certificate may vary depending on the type of product.
 An EAC certificate is issued following an appropriate inspection according to a Eurasian Customs Union Technical Regulation, or CU TR.

 LRQA can help make the EAC certification process as smooth as possible:

-- We can act as agent of the manufacturer and maintain contacts with the Russian certification authority
+- We can act as agent of the manufacturer and maintain contacts with the local certification authority

 - We take care of the technical approval of your product in the first step, similar to EU Directive approvals.
 For example: